damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-logic-of-gitlab-ci.html.md

   stage: test
   script: cat compiled.txt | grep -q 'Hello world'

-build:
+pack:
-  stage: build
+  stage: pack
-  script: cat compiled.txt | gzip > build.gz
+  script: cat compiled.txt | gzip > packed.gz
   artifacts:
     paths:
-    - build.gz
+    - packed.gz
 ```

 Now our config looks pretty impressive:

-- We have three following stages to compile, test and build our application.
+- We have three following stages to compile, test and pack our application.
-- We are passing compiled app to next stages so that there's no need to build it twice (so it will run faster)
+- We are passing compiled app to next stages so that there's no need to run compilation twice (so it will run faster)
 - We are storing packed version of out app in build artifacts for further usage